Installing a Linux virtual machine on Windows 10 has never been easier. With earlier versions of Windows, users only had two options to use Linux.

 To launch the virtual machine, select it from the list and click on ‘Connect…‘ on the right hand side of the window.

-Now your new operating system should start up fast and easy.
+Now your new Ubuntu Linux virtual machine should start up fast and easy.

 You can use this same method to install and run any other VM on Windows 10 as well.